 Mg, Zn, Fe, Sn and Cu

-Spep one: Take small pieces of the following metals: Magnesium, Zink, Iron, Tin and Copper.
+Spep one: Take small pieces of the Following metals: Magnesium, Zinc, Iron, Tin and Copper.

-Step two: Clean all the metals with sand paper.
-Be careful to only rubb a little bit with the sandpaper.
+Step two: Clean all the metals with sandpaper.
+Be careful to only upset a little bit with the sandpaper.

 Step three: Put a piece of the different metals in seperate test-tubes.